mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 ```

 As you can see in Figure~\ref{fig:bindDef}, `bind` essentially elevates a
-function from unboxed to boxed to boxed to boxed.
-Its innerworkings are as
+function from unboxed bearing boxed to boxed bearing boxed.
+Its innerworkings
-simple as getting the boxed morphism defined by the category which accepts a
+are as simple as getting the boxed morphism defined by the category which
-function from $A$ to $T(B)$ and returns a function from $T(A)$ to $T(T(B))$.
+accepts a function from $A$ to $T(B)$ and returns a function from $T(A)$ to
-However, since we are seeking a function onto $T(B)$, we then unbox the return
+$T(T(B))$.
+However, since we are seeking a function onto $T(B)$, we then unbox
-value with `join`.
+the return value with `join`.

 ###A New Eval
 In our new eval function we will form a function which boxes our previous
 implementation with an environment.
+Given the recursive nature of the `eval`
-However, we will implement the unboxing
+function, we will elevate our previous function through a full rewrite of the
-and boxing by hand in a full rewrite, to drive home the innerworkings of it.
+function, rather than by `unit` or `bind`.
+However, the reader might wish to
+keep these ideas in mind.

 The code in Figure~\ref{fig:monadicEval} is a rewrite of the `eval` function to
 behave as this composite form.
 Note that macro forms behave the same as before,